You are here

 In addition we are very fortunate to enjoy the wide support of various professional marine organizations, institutions, and associates that are ready and willing to assist us.
 For instance, Maine Maritime Academy will launch our boats all around the Atlantic, and their alumni work out of all the major ports around the world.
 They are a wonderful resource to us when our boats land in other countries.
 The National Oceanographic & Atmospheric Administration (NOAA) is another great resource to us and has launched some of our vessels off their research vessels.
 They also help us with our GPS monitoring.
 Our boats have also participated in salmon migration research with NOAA.
 They are willing to help us get temperature and atmospheric sensors installed on your boat if you wish.
 We also have the support of boat builders, sail makers, and harbor pilot associations, marine museum, naval architect, and engineers.

 It is the job of our project manager to design an exciting program that fits the needs and interests of your school.
-We should be able to help you arrange a launch off a research vessel, a Maine Maritime Academy ship, a private yacht, or perhaps have students in the Azores who have developed a program with NOAA release your boat off their shores.
-Give us a call and explore your launch options.
+Most schools launch their own mini boats but we can help you arrange a launch off a research vessel, the Maine Maritime Academy training ship, A private yacht, an ocean island or with offshore fishermen.
+Last year we started an international program where we launched mini boats from the Canary Islands with their students and it looks like students from Portugal might join in this year as well.
+Give us a call to explore your launch options.